BrilliantChemistry/NotifyOn/README.md

 [Pusher](https://pusher.com/) is a service that provides a websocket to access real-time information.
 While it is up to you to configure and support Pusher in your application, NotifyOn helps out a little.

 You must specify `pusher` in a `notify_on` configuration.
 And if you do, you must also add your credentials to `config/initializers/notify_on.rb`.
 If everything is in place, NotifyOn will trigger an event in Pusher with the `notification` and `trigger`, so you can get any relevant associations.

+### Overriding Mailer Class

+Email notifications use the `NotifyOn::NotificationMailer` class.
+You may need to customize the default class for your application.
+You can do this by setting `mailer_class` in `config/initializers/notify_on.rb`.